 What this lacks in the behind-the-scene magic, The Making of a Lady makes up for tenfold elsewhere.
 It’s sure to bring you to the edge of your seat, and best of all, the ending is charming.
 I see many future viewings of this Victorian piece of candy.
 It proves itself worth its mettle in the end.

 (Disclosure: this post does contain affiliate links; if you buy anything through these links, I may receive a small percentage of the sale at no extra cost to you.
-Read the disclosure page for details.
-If you have purchased anything through our links, thank you.
-We’re grateful.)‘The Making of a Lady’: An underrated Victorian Romance.
+Thank you to anyone who makes a purchase through these links.
+Read the disclosure page for details.)‘The Making of a Lady’: An underrated Victorian Romance.
 A review of the 2012 period drama with Linus Roache. #PeriodDrama #Romance #Movies Click To Tweet

 CONTENT: we see two clothed love scenes, neither one graphic.
 One involves a woman lying back on the bed, as seen from the perspective of a third party; the other is far tamer between a husband and wife.
 Elsewhere there are passionate kisses and a brief shot of a man’s bare backside.
 A man presumably seduces a maid.
 Two people die [one after being shot]; a man chokes a woman, and there’s implications of abuse.
 There are some minor uses of profanity if any.
 The film would rate PG13.